Advice to self storage operators on the COVID-19 Outbreak

 Exlcusive information and resources for members are at the bottom of this page

-- Update your websites with notices stating that while the store remains open it is only for essential services and people that are allowed to travel under the government guidance and advise customers as appropriate.
+- Update your websites with notices stating that while the store remains open, it is only for essential services and people who are allowed to travel under the government guidance.

-- If you can manage your store remotely you should do so.
+- If you can manage your store remotely you should consider doing so.

 - Consider reducing staff and operating hours due to reduced use of the store by customers.

-- Consider opening the reception area on an appointment basis or only allowing one customer in at a time.
+- Consider opening the reception area on an appointment only basis.

-- Retail sales of packaging products and other merchandise should be for storage customers only, who are permitted to travel, not for the general public.
+- Retail sales of packaging products and other merchandise should be for existing storage customers and people who are permitted to travel, not for the general public.

-- Remain vigilant with your health and hygiene programme.
+- Remain vigilant with your health and hygiene program.

 - Update your COVID-19 risk assessment based on the current government advice and conditions.